Meta-Reinforcement Learning for Building Energy Management System: Experiment

-From Table 1, our approach consistently outperforms all our baselines.
-On average, we achieved a 5.45\% reduction in average cost, compared to the benchmark RBC.
-The pattern of the costs are consistent among four climate zones, indicating that our approach is robust to different climates.
-When we reused the building simulation data for more episodes in meta-testing, the random initialization, pretrained, MAML and RL-MPC methods tend to converge at 4, 3, 3 and 2 episodes, respectively, as shown in the left of Fig. 2.
-Besides, we can see that MAML and random initialization adapt very slowly and cannot keep a stable learning trend from figure 2, which means the initialization that MAML has learned is no better than random initialization.
-Because of the high variance rooted in policy-based RL, the original policy-based updating mechanism MAML bring too much unstable updating of the base model.
-Thus, it is hard to learn a universal initializationin building control.
-In contrast, our MetaEMS adapts quickly to the new building sets and converges in the first two episodes.
+Fig. \ref{figure-results-1} and Fig. \ref{figure-results-2} show that \Name maintains dramatically quicker and more stable adaptation in new buildings on electricity consumption than other baselines.
+In Fig. \ref{figure-results-1}, we reused the building simulation data for more episodes in meta-testing, the random initialization, pretrained, MAML and RL-MPC methods tend to converge around 7, 5, 5 and 6 episodes, respectively, and \Name adapts quickly to the new building sets and converges in the first 3 episodes.
+Besides, we can see that MAML and random initialization adapt very slowly and cannot keep a stable learning trend, which means the initialization that MAML has learned is no better than random initialization.
+Because of the high variance rooted in policy-based RL, the original policy-based updating mechanism MAML bring excessive instability to model updates.
+Thus, it is hard to learn a universal initialization in building control.
+In contrast, Fig. \ref{figure-results-2} illustrates that the proposed methods can avoid violent fluctuation in the daily net electricity consumption curve compared with other baselines, since \Name penalizes the changes in electricity consumption in a short time.
+By incorporating task-based experience into model initialization, our approach is more sample efficient compared to the RL baselines training from scratch, MAML and pretrained, and can achieve lower electricity consumption than RL-MPC.
 With a real-world application as the end goal, it is essential that an algorithm does well with limited samples and timescale.
-Under the same episode, MetaEMS maintains a more stable and faster adaptation in new buildings.
-Incorporating building-level and group-level adaptation, MetaEMS lets the base model learn more stably and efficiently by finding an optimal universal initialization.
+Under the same episode, \Name maintains a more stable and faster adaptation in new buildings.
+Incorporating building-level and group-level adaptation, \Name lets the base model learn more stably and efficiently by finding an optimal universal initialization.